UMich-MAVRIC/SpotReport/README.md

 ### Terminal Arguments (optional)
 Optional arguments are defined in `read.py` to enable easier adaptation of the spot report task for different screen sizes and to read different images and answer keys the user may have saved in other folders.
 Please note that the placement of the score, object category labels, and menu objects are not included as arguments and need to be adjusted directly in `display.py`.
 We used the default argument parameters in our implementation.

 To see a list of all arguments, run `python spotreport.py --help`.
 To supply one or more arguments, run `python spotreport.py --{arg_name} {arg_value}`.
 For example, if the user wants to change the width and height of the spot report task screen to 1000 and 500, run `python spotreport.py --width 1000 --height 500`.
-To modify the default arguments, please change the defulat value in `read.py` for the appropriate argument.
+To modify the default arguments, please change the default value in `read.py` for the appropriate argument.

 ## Output Files
-There are 5 output files generated in csv format in the `src/output_files` folder, where \<subject ID\> is replaced by the text entered into the subject ID textbox and \<condition\> is replaced by the text enetered into the condition textbox.
+There are 5 output files generated in csv format in the `src/output_files` folder, where \<subject ID\> is replaced by the text entered into the subject ID textbox and \<condition\> is replaced by the text entered into the condition textbox.
 The output files are appended to when the mouse information changes or when the user advances to the next task image.

 ### Mouse Information
 * `mouse_pos_S<subject ID>_C<condition>.csv`: the x and y mouse cursor position.
 * `mouse_button_S<subject ID>_C<Condition>.csv`: the state of the mouse button as either pressed or released.

 ### Task Performance
 * `accuracy_S<subject ID>_C<condition>.csv`: the target objects counted correctly and incorrectly, accuracy, and user counts for each target object category.